emory-libraries/Pattern-Library/README.md

 ### Pushing Dependencies

-Some files within our Pattern Library are utilized by other [Emory Libraries](https://github.com/emory-libraries) projects, such as the [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide).
+Some files within our Pattern Library are utilized by other [Emory Libraries](https://github.com/emory-libraries) projects, such as the [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide) and [Templating Engine](https://github.com/emory-libraries/templating-engine).
 These files can be pushed to other local repos on your system as needed using the [`grunt push`](#grunt-push) command.

 > Note, the `grunt push` command has been preconfigured to push out any files to other (local) repos that require some integration with the Pattern Library.
 You must downlod or `git clone` these repos to your system in a location adjacent to your Pattern Library repo in order for this to work.